joshwadd/Advanced_Lane_Detection/README.md

 ```

-Computing the x and y gradients for the image and the thresholding them
+Computing the x and y gradients for the S and L image and the thresholding them accor
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDIwODMyMzJdfQ==
+eyJoaXN0b3J5IjpbMjUxMTQyMjc4XX0=
 -->